 - Available power-sliding rear window on quad cab

-- 215-horsepower, 3.7-liter V-6, iron block/aluminum cylinder heads, single overhead camshaft, two valves per cylinder with 235 pounds-feet peak torque
+- 215-horsepower, 3.7-liter V-6, iron block/aluminum cylinder heads, single overhead camshaft, two valves per cylinder, 235 pounds-feet of torque

-The Ram 1500 has a number of advanced safety features, such as antilock brakes and Electronic Stability Program, which reduces engine power if the system's sensors detect a variance in the driver's steering and the vehicle's path.
+The Ram 1500 has a number of advanced safety features, including antilock brakes and an electronic stability system, which reduces engine power if the system's sensors detect a variance in the driver's steering and the vehicle's path.
 The Ram 1500 also offers trailer-sway control.
-Dodge also added side curtain airbags on quad and crew cabs.
+There are also side curtain airbags on quad and crew cabs.

 Other safety features include:

-- Hill Start Assist keeps truck from rolling backward on steep hill
+- Hill start assist keeps truck from rolling backward on steep hills

 - Gross vehicle weight rating: 6,025-6,600 pounds* (4x2), 6,350-6,600 pounds* (4x4)

 - Payload: 1,340-1,900 pounds* (4x2), 1,440-1,550 pounds* (4x4)